brzvsk/longreader/README.md

   ```
 - GitHub Actions workflows must be triggered manually - they don't run automatically on push
 - Monitor the GitHub Actions workflow to ensure the build succeeds before deploying

+## License

+This project is released under the MIT License.
+See the `LICENSE` file for details.